 The One Foolproof Outfit for Men to Pack for Las Vegas

-To get into the Las Vegas nightclubs, you have to play by the dress code rules.
-Come with us on a style journey from toe to head as we curate an outfit that should get you past any bouncer in Sin City.
+Want to get into Las Vegas nightclubs?
+You have to nail their dress code rules.
+Here we curate, from head to toe, the one foolproof outfit that should get you past any bouncer in Sin City.

-Focus.
-We’re starting with the most critical item on this list.
+We’re starting with the most critical item on this list: shoes.
 Clubs have very explicit rules about which types of shoes are permissible.
 Wear dress shoes or loafers.
-If you're not sure what to buy, look up what shoes your favorite athlete rocks with a suit.
+If you’re not sure what to buy, look up what shoes your favorite athlete rocks with a suit.
 Sneakers, sandals, work boots, and boat shoes are fine for walking around the Strip, but not inside many formal establishments.

 Dark Jeans or Dress Pants

-Next up: pants.
+Next up, pants.
 Keep it simple.
 There are two safe options: dark jeans and dark dress pants.
-Avoid ripped jeans, baggy jeans, or any sort of embellished jean.
+Avoid ripped jeans, baggy jeans, or any sort of embellished denim.
 Sweatpants and shorts are out of the question unless you recently released a smash hip-hop album.